 When most people discuss texture, they are speaking of the tactile kind.
 Textured curtains can add immense amounts of depth to a space and an extra heap of warmth, literally and figuratively.
 Their lifted weaves and velvet piles are the perfect complement to rooms that are in need of a little more oomph and a bit more personality to elevate design.
 Velvets are a great example of tactile curtains.
 They add decadence and an air of luxury to design that can’t be found in other window treatments.
 Wool, raw silk, and linen weaves are also wonderful ways to raise a room’s status from drab to fab.
 I was an instant fan the first time I saw Belgian linens.
 Their relaxed drape constructed from the finest fibers conveys an elegance without being stuffy.
 I find they are a great fit from coastal to contemporary design.

 I consider drapery headers the final factor that plays into adding texture to a room.
-With over 15 styles available, it can easily be the most overwhelming style decision made when shopping for curtains.
+With at least dozen styles available, it can easily be the most overwhelming style decision made when shopping for curtains.
 The type of header you choose for your window is directly related to how much volume you are comfortable with your personal style.
 Like visual texture, volume is another type of texture that is not tactile in nature but can impact design just as fiercely.
 The generous waves of a flat fold and the lavish structure of pleated curtains introduce drama and draw attention, while subtle ripples in a curtain with grommet or tab top headers allow the fabric of the drapery be the star.
 While all headers can accentuate a room, the style selected depends on two things: the level of desired drama and the core design of the space.
 I use this simple rule for the majority of my designs.
 For minimal, modern, contemporary and Scandinavian design stick to tab back or grommet headers.
 For all other types of design, the choices are open to personal preference and what fits the space best.